Yakama C'mon Rumba

 The Rumbalara Football Netball Club is assisting parents in making life defining choices towards their future.
 ParentsNext is a government program run in partnership with Catholic Care, Mission Australia and SalvoCare.
 The program assists parents with children under the age of six, who have been out of work or study long-term.

-The Polyglot Theatre arts program has been a welcome addition to the Rumbalara Football Netball Club.
-Together the groups launched a three-year partnership aiming to inspire young people while increasing the visibility of the Club within the community.
+The First on the Ladder arts program has been a welcome addition.
+In partnership with Polyglot Theatre, the Club launched a three-year partnership aiming to inspire young people while increasing the visibility of the Club within the community.
 The arts program has added another dimension to the Club.